 Books on the shelves are organized by call number.
 A call number is an address for a book that tells you where the book is located on the shelf.
 Call numbers identify different subject areas, so books with similar call numbers will cover similar subjects.
 This way, when you find a book on the shelf, you know the books around it are on similar topics.

-When you look up a book in CrossSearch or the Library Catalog, you will see the call number listed along with the book's location and its availability.
-In the example below, you can see this book is located in the Dinand Visual Arts Wing.
+When you look up a book in CrossSearch or the Library Catalog, the call number is listed along with the book's location and its availability.
+Visual arts resources will have the location Dinand Visual Arts Wing.

 Materials related to Fine Arts are assigned call numbers that start with the letter N. Most call numbers then have a second letter to give a more specific subject: